 Upper Level courses

-Catalan 397B - Barcelona and the Catalan Culture: (taught in Spanish) This course offers an interdisciplinary overview of the city of Barcelona and Catalan Culture, encompasing the most salient aspects of its society, languages, literature, cinema, art, music and traditions.
+Catalan 397B - Barcelona and the Catalan Culture (taught in Spanish, 3 credits): This course offers an interdisciplinary overview of the city of Barcelona and Catalan Culture, encompasing the most salient aspects of its society, languages, literature, cinema, art, music and traditions.
 The course allows students to familiarize themselves with key aspects related to the modern making of the city and at the the same time, serves as an intrduction to catalan literature, art and film.
 Students will broaden their perception of cultural diversity of contemporary Spain as they watch movies, study art works and the read a variety of texts by Catalan writers, historians, artist and urban planners. *Taught in Spanish.